All Episodes

 I'll bet you a dollar to a donut.

-It's because I offered that very analysis of it, is why she pulled it.
+It's because I offered that very analysis of it is why she pulled it.

-Because if you get five grand the moment you're born and you put it in a bank or put it somewhere where it's invested, and it's supposed to lead to all these wonderful things, a big new house and a college degree and so forth.
+Because if you get $5,000 the moment you're born and you put it in a bank or put it somewhere where it's invested and it's supposed to lead to all these wonderful things, a big new house and a college degree and so forth, why I guess it doesn't matter that the market goes up and down and you won't lose your money like they said you might.

-And I guess it doesn't matter that $5,000 given to your babies when they're born would enrich stockbrokers and uh asset managers.
+And I guess it doesn't matter that $5,000 given to your babies when they're born would enrich stockbrokers and asset managers.

-Think we I think we beat that back there, folks.
+I think we beat that back there, folks.

 No wonder that smear happened.

-So now it's a simple 401k, which is already in existence, already has proven to be popular, already uh an investment vehicle.
+So now it's a simple 401k, which is already in existence, already has proven to be popular, already an investment vehicle.

 So she lied to the CBC.